koliseoapi/help/content/agenda/agenda.md

 Presenters can modify their session anytime (title and description, bio or picture).
 Any changes on a published session will be immediately visible in the published agenda.

-To modify a presentation, visit the Call for Papers or open [the user profile of the presenter](https://www.koliseo.com/me) and select **Sessions** on the sidebar menu.
+To modify a presentation, visit the call for papers or open [the user profile of the presenter](https://www.koliseo.com/me) and select **Sessions** on the sidebar menu.

 The input fields for slides and video are only displayed for sessions that have been accepted and have an assigned slot in the agenda.
 If you cannot see them, double check the status of your session.

 Once published, other users can bookmark their favorite sessions.
-If feedback is enabled in the Agenda settings (look for **Agenda > Settings** on the sidebar menu), they can also introduce reviews and comment on each session.
+If feedback is enabled in the agenda settings (look for **Agenda > Settings** on the sidebar menu), they can also introduce reviews and comment on each session.
 After the event has taken place, the attendees can also watch the recordings from the agenda page, and download the slides.

 ## What's next